+7.2 Content:

-- 7.2 Content: - 7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, the registry operator and, to the best of Complainant's knowledge, the name and address of the current owner of the registration. - 7.2.2 The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant. - 7.2.3 A statement of the nature of the dispute, which must include: - 7.2.3.1 The particular restrictions in the Registry Agreement with which the registry operator is failing to comply; and - 7.2.3.2 A detailed explanation of how the registry operator's failure to comply with the identified restrictions has caused harm to the complainant. - 7.2.4 A statement that the proceedings are not being brought for any improper purpose. - 7.3 Complaints will be limited to 5,000 words and 20 pages, excluding attachments, unless the Provider determines that additional material is necessary. - 7.4 Any supporting documents should be filed with the Complaint. - 7.5 At the same time the Complaint is filed, the Complainant will pay a filing fee in the amount set in accordance with the applicable Provider rules.
+- 7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, the registry operator and, to the best of Complainant's knowledge, the name and address of the current owner of the registration. - 7.2.2 The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant. - 7.2.3 A statement of the nature of the dispute, which must include: - 7.2.3.1 The particular registration restrictions in the Registry Agreement with which the registry operator is failing to comply; and - 7.2.3.2 A detailed explanation of how the registry operator's failure to comply with the identified registration restrictions has caused harm to the complainant. - 7.2.4 A statement that the proceedings are not being brought for any improper purpose. - 7.2.5 A statement that the Complainant has filed a claim through the RRPRS and that the RRPRS process has concluded. - 7.2.6 A statement that Complainant has not filed a Trademark Post-Delegation

+Dispute Resolution Procedure (PDDRP) complaint relating to the same or similar facts or circumstances. - 7.3 Complaints will be limited to 5,000 words and 20 pages, excluding attachments, unless the Provider determines that additional material is necessary. - 7.4 Any supporting documents should be filed with the Complaint. - 7.5 At the same time the Complaint is filed, the Complainant will pay a filing fee in the amount set in accordance with the applicable Provider rules.
 In the event that the filing fee is not paid within 10 days of the receipt of the Complaint by the Provider, the Complaint will be dismissed without prejudice to the Complainant to file another complaint.